 Give’r Classic Give’r Gloves

-Hestra cut the Granvik from supple elk leather and then lined it with a moisture-wicking, insulating wool terry that feels as good as it sounds.
-Nice touch: A quick-draw pull cord seals draughts off at the wrist and is held in place by an elastic-backed inner section.
+Hestra cuts their Granvik gloves from supple elk leather and then lines them with a moisture-wicking, insulating wool terry that feels as good as it sounds.
+They’re available in four different colors, standard black and brown varieties along with olive green-brown and red-yellow combinations that are a little more out there than the other gloves on this list.
+Beyond their style, the quick-draw pull cord that seals draughts off at the wrist and is held in place by an elastic-backed inner section is probably our favorite feature of these toasty gloves.

 Danner Elkskin Unlined Glove